gatsbyjs/gatsby/docs/docs/production-app.md

 ##### `___emitter`

-only used during `npm run develop`.
+Only used during `gatsby develop` lifecycle

 ##### `___chunkMapping`